Yandex Cloud

 1. In the management console, select Monitoring.

-2. Navigate to Metric Explorer.
+2. Navigate to the Metric Explorer section.

-3. Run this request:
+3. Run this query:

 "ch_s3_disk_parts_size"{service="managed-clickhouse", resource_type="cluster", node="by_host", resource_id="<cluster_ID>", subcluster_name="clickhouse_subcluster"}